-Column (4) of Table 6 gives the results of a regression of system-GMM firm TFP on industrylevel input and output tariffs.
+Column (4) of Table 8 gives the results of a regression of system-GMM firm TFP on industry-level input and output tariffs.
 The coefficients of the output and input tariffs are still negative and statistically significant.
 The variable for the extent of processing imports turns out to be negative and significant.
-Since one of the novel measures of the present paper is firm-specific output and input tariffs, I now turn to compare the estimation results using industry-level tariffs and firm-level tariffs.
-Because firm-specific output tariffs, as introduced in Eq.(4), cannot apply to pure domestic firms or pure exporting firms, I drop such firms in column (5) with measures of industry-level output and input tariffs and in column (6) with measures of firm-specific output and input tariffs for comparison.
+As one of the novel measures of the present article is firm-specific output and input tariffs, I now turn to compare the estimation results using industry-level tariffs and firm-level tariffs.
+Because firm-specific output tariffs, as introduced in (4), cannot apply to pure domestic firms or pure exporting firms, I drop such firms in column (5) with measures of industry-level output and input tariffs and in column (6) with measures of firm-specific output and input tariffs for comparison.

 The coefficients of output (input) tariffs in columns (5) and (6) are all negative and statistically significant.
 In terms of economic magnitudes, the differences in the coefficients of output (input) tariffs between the two columns are sizable.
-When moving from the industry-level measure of output tariffs in column (5) to the firm-specific measure of input tariffs in column (6), the coefficient is reduced from
+When moving from the industry-level measure of output tariffs in column (5) to the firm-specific measure of input tariffs in column (6), the coefficient is reduced from -1.07 to -0.32.
+Likewise, the point estimate of the input tariffs is reduced more than half moving from the measure of industrial input tariffs to the measure of firm-specific input tariffs.